santisoler/cc-licenses/README.md

-# Creative Commons Licenses for GitHub
+# Creative Commons Licenses for GitHub Projects

 In this repo you can find easy ways for applying Creative Commons Licenses on Github repositories.

 > **WARNING:**